 This post may contain affiliate links.
 This just means that if you make a purchase from a link you find here, I may earn a small commission at NO additional charge to you.
 Thank you for your support!

 It seems like the tides are finally changing and it’s the cool thing now to live a minimalist lifestyle.
-Whether or not you’re ready to jump on that bandwagon, there are huge benefits to purging your belongings down to only the things you actually use and love.
+Whether or not you’re ready to jump on that bandwagon, there are huge benefits to purge household clutter down to only the things you actually use and love.

 At some point, it starts to feel like your stuff owns you.
 Now, the things we have are things that we actually use, value, and feel deserve a home in our very limited space.

 An extra added benefit of purging is that it literally adds more time to your days, especially your weekends.